 What are the stages in labor?

-This is essentially the relaxation of the cervix and vagina and the start of intermittent contraction in the uterus.
+First stage labor is essentially the relaxation of the cervix and vagina and the start of intermittent contractions in the uterus.
 The pelvic muscles slacken and the perineum, the area between the anus and the vulva, becomes looser and longer.
 At this stage, the uterine contractions are not yet visible as straining, although you may see or feel movement of the fetuses through the abdominal wall.
-There cat will often make repeated visits to the kittening bed, and many cats will desire reassurance from the owner.
+The cat will often make repeated visits to the kittening bed, and many cats will desire reassurance from the owner.
 Scratching and bed-making may be evident and some cats may begin to pant.

 "In many cats having their first litter, this first stage of labor can last up to thirty-six hours."

-The queen usually stops eating during the last twenty-four hours before labor, and her temperature may drop below 100oF (37.8oC).
+The queen usually stops eating during the last twenty-four hours before labor, and her temperature may drop below 100°F (37.8°C).
 Vaginal discharge is rarely seen.
-In many cats having their first litter, this first stage of labor can last up to thirty-six hours.
+In many cats having their first litter, this first stage of labor can last up to thirty- six hours.

 Intervals between kitten births are variable.
 On average the intervals last ten minutes to an hour.

-So-called "interrupted labor" is sufficiently common in the cat to be considered a normal occurrence.
-In this case, the queen ceases straining, rests happily, suckles those kittens already born and accepts food, despite still having more kittens to deliver.
-This resting stage may last up to twenty-four or even thirty-six hours, after which straining recommences and the remainder of the litter is born normally.
+So-called interrupted labor is sufficiently common in the cat to be considered a normal occurrence.
+In this case, the queen stops straining, rests happily, suckles those kittens already born and accepts food, despite still having more kittens to deliver.
+This resting stage may last twenty-four or even up to thirty-six hours, after which straining recommences and the remainder of the litter is born normally.

 Owners should observe the birthing process closely, but should not upset the queen by interfering any more than absolutely necessary.
 Most cats deliver their kittens without complications; however, first time mothers should be attended by their owners.
 Once all of the kittens have been born, the dirty bedding can be removed and replaced.